UCAS Grades Policy 2022/23

 Introduction

-The College adopts a consistent and optimistic approach to predicting UCAS Grades to ensure that they are both aspirational and achievable.
-A UCAS Grade is what we believe a student could achieve by the conclusion of their course in positive circumstances and the UCAS grade provides universities and colleges with some understanding of a student’s academic potential.
-However, it is important to emphasise that the College has a responsibility to ensure that our UCAS Grades are not excessively optimistic, as this is not in the best interests of the College or our students.
-In addition, it is worth emphasising that UCAS Grades are commonly entered at the half-way point of a course.
-Therefore, with further academic development students can exceed their UCAS Grade, and conversely in the face of more challenging second year content, a student may not always achieve their UCAS Grade.
-The College UCAS Grades Policy is consistent with external UCAS guidance, please see LINK for further information.
-Please see below for our approach to both A-level and BTEC qualification UCAS Grades.
+The College aims to be consistent and optimistic when predicting student UCAS Grades.
+The UCAS Grade is what we believe a student will be likely to achieve by the end of their course in positive circumstances and should therefore be aspirational but achievable.
+However, the College has a responsibility to ensure that our UCAS Grades are not excessively optimistic as this is not in the best interests of the College or our students.
+In addition, UCAS Grades are commonly entered at the half-way point of a course.
+Therefore, with further academic development students can exceed their UCAS grade, and conversely, they may not always achieve their UCAS grade.
+The College UCAS Grades Policy is consistent with external UCAS guidance, please see link for further information.

 BTEC

-BTEC UCAS Grades are based on either Progress Review 3 or the externally accredited 6.1 qualification that students achieve in August of their first year.
-The Progress Review 3 report will only feature Current and UCAS Grades for BTEC subjects that do not complete an external qualification at the end of the 6.1 year.
-This Current Grade will be informed by completed units and/or other assessments.
-Reporting on completed 6.1 BTEC qualifications will take place via the portal on BTEC results day.
-As a result, BTEC courses completing an external qualification in the 6.1 year will publish UCAS Grades via the portal before teaching begins in September.
+BTEC UCAS Grades are based in internally assessed coursework and externally assessed exams completed in their 6.1 year.
+The UCAS Grade will be published via the Parent Portal on June 26th.
+Reporting on completed 6.1 BTEC qualifications (BTEC Extended Certificate in Applied Science, ICT, Health and Social Care and the BTEC Extended Diploma in Health and Social Care) will take place via the Student Database on BTEC results day.
 When deciding whether to increase a UCAS Grade above performance at 6.1, subject teachers will use prior attainment at GCSE and unit performance data to inform their final judgement.
-If significant and evidenced academic progress has been achieved over the summer period, where appropriate, subject areas may further increase UCAS grades in the Autumn Term, but not approved after 11/10/22.
+If significant and evidenced academic progress has been achieved over the summer period, where appropriate, subject areas may further increase UCAS grades at or before Progress Review 4 in October 2024.
+There will be no changes to UCAS grades before the summer break.

 One-Year Courses